kukuu/Node-NestJS-TypeScript-PrismaORM-OpenAI-LLM/README.md

 When you run the project, you should see a webpage that displays cards with information about Star Wars characters.
 This data is stored in an internal sqllite database.

-package.json has been strategically been removed from here.
+package.json has been strategically removed.

 ### Requirements